aplicacionesiosandroid/quiz_plYer/README.md

 Contains out MainActivity and its Delegate as well as all the screens of the application separated in the following packages:

+0.  application: the main App, its viewModel + Factory
 1.  admin: admin related screens
 2.  home: contains the initial/home fragment the user sees
 3.  tester: quiz play/test related screens